John Cena: WWE Champion (2005–2007)

-World Heavyweight Champion and further world championship reigns (2008–2010)
+World Heavyweight Champion (2008–2010)

-At the 2008 Royal Rumble, Cena made a surprise return as the final participant of the Royal Rumble match, which he won by last eliminating Triple H. Rather than wait for WrestleMania XXIV Cena used his title shot against WWE Champion Randy Orton at No Way Out but won by disqualification, thus not capturing the title.
-Despite this, Cena was later added to the WrestleMania XXIV title match, making it a triple threat, but was pinned by Orton.
-Following WrestleMania Cena would feud with JBL, defeating JBL at Judgment Day and One Night Stand in a First Blood match, before losing to JBL in a New York City Parking Lot Brawl at The Great American Bash.
+At the Royal Rumble on January 27, 2008, Cena made a surprise return as the final participant of the Royal Rumble match, which he won by last eliminating Triple H. Rather than wait for WrestleMania XXIV on March 30, Cena used his title shot against WWE Champion Randy Orton at No Way Out on February 17 but won by disqualification, thus not capturing the title.
+Despite this, Cena was later added to the title match at WrestleMania XXIV, making it a triple threat, but was pinned by Orton.
+Following WrestleMania, Cena feuded with JBL, defeating JBL at Judgment Day on May 18, and at One Night Stand on June 1 in a First Blood match.
+Cena later unsuccessfully challenged Triple H for the WWE Championship at Night of Champions on June 29, before losing to JBL in a New York City Parking Lot Brawl at The Great American Bash on July 20.